calebrodgers/MapPlacer/README.md

 # MapPlacer
-MapPlacer is a tool that allows users to superimpose images over maps/satellite imagery.
+MapPlacer is a tool which allows users to superimpose images over maps/satellite imagery.
 Useful for cross referencing historical maps with modern day maps/satellite imagery.